Sharda University Admissions 2025

 CUET Maths Mock Test Papers (8-10 Solved and Unsolved)

-It is good to have access to CUET mock test papers but it serves no purpose if they are not based 100% on the NTA official CUET mock tests.
+It is good to have access to CUET 2026 mock test papers, but it serves no purpose if they are not based 100% on the NTA official CUET mock tests.
 Students are recommended to practice solved and unsolved papers at least in the last 10-15 days of the CUET preparation.

-Time management plays an important role for any examination.
-Students may get at least 1.5 to 2 hours time to attempt 40-60 MCQs for MCQ-based board exams like CBSE term 1 or ISC semester 1 exam.
-But for CUET they will only get 45 minutes to answer 40 MCQs.
+Time management plays an important role in any examination.
+Students may get at least 1.5 to 2 hours to attempt 40-60 MCQs for MCQ-based board exams like CBSE term 1 or ISC semester 1 exam.
+But for CUET, they will only get 45 minutes to answer 40 MCQs.

 In order to find a solution for this problem, we have designed a time management chart for CUET aspirants to try and attempt all MCQs in their paper before time so they can actually revise and review their answers.